 Notable arts and heritage spots include the Táin Arts Centre, Oriel Centre, Dundalk Gaol and the County Museum.

-Finding a Home in Dundalk
+Living in Dundalk and Finding a Home

 Culture and Art in Dundalk

 Some of our favourite cultural spots in Dundalk include the County Museum, the Basement Gallery and An Táin.
 The Country Museum is located inside a wonderfully restored 18th century warehouse on Jocelyn Street.
 There’s always some new and exciting exhibition worth visiting.
 For a day out for family or visiting friends, it rarely disappoints.
 It offers a great mix of culture, heritage and contemporary stories.
 The best way to keep up to date with their news is to follow the County Museum on Facebook.